Whale Watching In Iceland

 Can You See Whales And Dolphins From The Shore In Iceland?

-We understand that not all visitors may be comfortable with a boat journey, no matter how calm the water is.
+I understand that not all visitors may be comfortable with a boat journey, no matter how calm the water is.
 But the fear and anxiety of sailing shouldn’t be a roadblock for your whale or dolphin watching trip.
 So, here are a few places that you may visit to catch a glimpse of these gigantic mammals from the land.
 If you are interested you can find the Google Whale Watching Spots Interactive Map here.

 - Believe it or not but it’s possible to spot both whales and dolphins from land in the capital city.
 And the best place to do so is the Eiðisgrandi beach, situated on the western coast of Reykjavik.
 This is because there are binoculars specifically installed for whale and dolphin watching, so don’t bother carrying one.
 However, don’t run low on time and patience!